Discovering the Best Cure for Snoring!

 Believe it or not, these medieval torture devices were actually used to prevent snoring.

-Sleep researcher and therapist Josef Wirth founded the mask and cannonball some 17 years ago which are now a part of Schnarchmuseum in Alfred, Germany.
+Sleep researcher and therapist Josef Wirth found the mask and cannonball some 17 years ago and they are now a part of Schnarchmuseum in Alfred, Germany.

 These items were collected through the patients who brought them to him.
 They stated usually that the item has not worked on them.